Madhav-MKNC/web-chat-bot/README.md

 To set up and run the Chat Bot Web Application, follow these steps:

+0. **Pinecone Vector database**: Note that you should have an already prepared index on Pinecone, or use the <a href="https://github.com/madhav-mknc/admin-portal">admin portal</a> application for creating an index and uploading data on there.

 1. **Clone the Repository**: Clone this repository to your local machine.

 2. **Install Dependencies**: Ensure you have Python and the required libraries installed.
 Use the following command to install the necessary dependencies: